 As President and Chief Executive Officer, Mr. Washecka was responsible for operations.
-In conjunction with the executive committee of the Board of Directors, Mr. Washecka oversaw the overall strategic direction and growth of the business, asset purchases and acquisitions, business development and identification of new investment opportunities.
+Mr. Washecka oversaw the overall strategic direction and growth of the business, asset purchases and acquisitions, business development and identification of new investment opportunities.
 In addition, he was responsible for our profit and loss, return on capital and returns on stockholder equity.